-Benefits of Decluttering
+Benefits of Decluttering (Know Your Why)

-You also save time because you’re not wasting it looking for stuff or double handling things.
-That five minutes you spend looking for your keys might not feel like much but it all adds up!
+I’ve already mentioned that you spend less time cleaning, but it’s so more than that.
+You also save time because you’re not wasting it looking for lost items or double handling things.
+That five minutes you spend looking for your keys might not feel like much, but all those little minutes add up.

-Clutter also costs you money whether you realise it or not.
+Clutter also costs you money, whether you realise it or not.
 You pay for cleaning supplies, organising supplies (how much have you spent on storage tubs and baskets in the past?) and don’t forget that your time has value.
 Every minute that you spend dealing with your stuff is money down the drain.

 Finally, it’s so important to realise that clutter steals your energy.
 As Barbara Hemphill famously wrote, “Clutter is postponed decisions.”

 Think about what that means for your life?
 Can you ever truly relax if you live surrounded by clutter?
-Even if you don’t realise it, it’s always on your mind and it will drain you.
+Even if you don’t realise it, it’s always on your mind, and it will drain you.

 Every time you declutter something, you have to think intentionally about its place in your home: Why do I own this?
 How is it adding value to my life?
 Why should I keep it?